flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/fuel.md

 !!! warning ""
     You must enable [Fuel Sync](../flypados3/settings.md#3rd-party-options)

-This page goes over how to use the fueling "synchronization" as-well as any caveats you should be made aware of when using it.
+This page explains, how to use the fueling "synchronization" as-well as any caveats you should be made aware of when using it.

 ## Caveats
 !!! danger "READ ME"